 BENEFITS: Up to family coverage for health, dental, and vision insurance effective first of the month after the date of hire (employee pays 12.5% of the premium, the county pays 87.5%). $1,500 yearly stipend if you do not need the county insurance.
 Life insurance coverage at no cost to employees.
 5 Vacation days first year, 10 vacation days starting the second year, 3 personal days per year, 10 sick days per year, 13 paid holidays off.
 Enrollment in Clarion County’s Pension plan (vested after 5 years, eligible to retire at 55 with 20 years of service).

-A County application is required to be considered for the advertised vacancy.
+A County application and copy of your transcripts are required to be considered for the advertised vacancy.

 ESSENTIAL FUNCTIONS OF JOB

 - Conducts intake or assessment interviews to determine immediate needs of children and families.